 A beautiful necklace of garden lakes creates a gentle transition from the formal to the informal parts of the Garden

-It also provides an important habitat for aquatic flora and fauna.
+They also provide an important habitat for aquatic flora and fauna.

-Over time the lakes gradually turned into muddy thickets, so choked with trees that it was hard to believe they had once held clear water.
+Over time the lakes gradually turned into muddy thickets, so dense with trees that it was hard to believe they had once held clear water.

-Now, one by one, the seven lakes are being restored – first Pwll yr Ardd (Garden Pool), then the bridge and weir that retain Llyn Uchaf (Upper Lake), and Llyn Canol (Middle Lake).
-With the help of a Heritage Lottery Fund grant to restore our Regency landscape, we are planning to restore the other lakes by 2020.
+Now, one by one, the five lakes have been restored – first Pwll yr Ardd (Garden Pool), then the bridge and weir that retain Llyn Uchaf (Upper Lake), and Llyn Canol (Middle Lake).
+With the help of grant and private funding, Llyn Mawr (big lake) and Llyn Felin Gat were restored around 2020.

 A lovely network of wheelchair accessible paths lead you along the necklace of lakes.
 Keep your eyes and ears alert for the rich tapestry of wildlife and plants that thrive on the open water and edges – lucky visitors may come across otters and kingfishers.